Azure/aks-engine/docs/topics/azure-stack.md

 * Uninstall AzureDisk CSI driver on the cluster if previously installed (optional)
 * Backup all existing storage class resources from provisioner "kubernetes.io/azure-disk" using command `kubectl get sc -o yaml > storage-classes-backup.yaml` (optional)
-* Delete all existing storage class resources from provisioner "kubernetes.io/azure-disk"
+* Delete all existing storage class resources from provisioner "kubernetes.io/azure-disk" using command `kubectl delete sc --all`
 * Run the `aks-engine upgrade` command to upgrade Kubernetes cluster from v1.20 to v1.21
 * After upgrade, install AzureDisk CSI driver on the cluster.
-This will also create storage class resources from provisioner "disk.csi.azure.com".
-The steps to install AzureDisk CSI driver can be found in the section [*Azure Disk CSI Driver*](#azure-disk-csi-driver)
+This will also create storage class resources from provisioner "disk.csi.azure.com"

+> The commands to install and uninstall AzureDisk CSI driver can be found in the section [*Azure Disk CSI Driver*](#azure-disk-csi-driver)

 ## Volume Provisioner: Container Storage Interface Drivers (preview)
 As a [replacement of the current in-tree volume provisioner](https://kubernetes.io/blog/2019/12/09/kubernetes-1-17-feature-csi-migration-beta/), three Container Storage Interface (CSI) Drivers are avaiable on Azure Stack Hub.
 Please find details in the following table.